 Different drugs will affect the removal of Celexa differently, and it would be better to consult a health professional for concerns regarding this.
 However, since Citalopram is primarily metabolized by the CYP2C19 enzyme, drugs that are potent inhibitors of the said enzyme may slow its elimination.
 It’s important to note, though, that the drug’s elimination rate is unlikely to be affected significantly.

 Does Celexa Show Up On A Drug Test?

-Technically, it can be detected.
-Factually, however, drug tests are performed to find specific substances in the person’s system, antidepressants are normally not included in that list.
+Technically, Celexa can be detected.
+Factually, however, drug tests are performed to find specific substances in the person’s system as antidepressant medications are normally not included in that list.
 It means that additional tests would be required to identify specific antidepressants.
 False-positive results occur when the chemical structure of a prescription medicine matches that of an illicit or controlled substance.
-Citalopram can cause a false-positive drug test result for amphetamine, although the risk is much lower than it is with other antidepressants like Wellbutrin and Prozac.
+Citalopram can cause a false-positive drug test result for amphetamine, although the risk is much lower than it is with other depression medications like Wellbutrin and Prozac.

 Celexa Detox And Getting Celexa Out Of The System Safely